richardschoen/vscode-samples/README.md

 # VS Code Useful Code Samples and Links
 This repo is for sample links, snippets, etc that can be used with VS Code.

+Feel free to do a pull request, open an issue or contact me with a suggested site or content.

 ## Links